Fungal Infection – Diagnosis, Symptoms, and Treatment

 Patients with tinea pedis and tinea cruris often have recurrent infections.
 Individuals with tinea pedis should generally use drying foot powders to reduce moisture and risk for fungal reinfection.
 Placement of antifungal foot powders in footwear and avoidance of occlusive shoes may also be effective.
-Tinea cruris can also benefit from use of desiccating powders in the groin and avoidance of occlusive clothing.
+Tinea cruris can also benefit from desiccating powders in the groin and avoiding occlusive clothing.

 Oral antifungal medications are typically reserved for severe infections or those that have not responded to topical agents.
 Oral antifungal drugs such as Lamisil (terbinafine) or Sporanox (itraconazole) are typically required for nail infections (onychomycosis).

-You can select one the antifungal medication on the right to view prices and medication details.
+You can select one of the antifungal medications on the right to view prices and medication details.

 - Ameen M. Epidemiology of superficial fungal infections.
 Clin Dermatol 2010; 28:197. - https://www.ncbi.nlm.nih.gov/pubmed/20347663

 - Crawford F, Hollis S. Topical treatments for fungal infections of the skin and nails of the foot.
 Cochrane Database Syst Rev 2007; :CD001434. - https://www.ncbi.nlm.nih.gov/pubmed/17636672

 - El-Gohary M, van Zuuren EJ, Fedorowicz Z, et al. Topical antifungal treatments for tinea cruris and tinea corporis.
 Cochrane Database Syst Rev 2014; :CD009992. - https://www.ncbi.nlm.nih.gov/pubmed/25090020